 Aerate the lawn

 Aerating your lawn is probably the single most beneficial activity you can do to promote healthy grass growth.
 This allows water and oxygen reach the grass roots promoting healthy grass growth.
 You can do this with a garden fork, or the easier way - by using a lawn scarifier.
-The Flymo Lawnrake Compact 3400 is a brilliant garden tool designed for just this and can be purchased at the Official Flymo Webshop.

 Add grass seed to bare patches